How to Make Simple Cheeseboards Using Goat Cheese

 Crackers

+Don’t forget crackers and/or bread to put the cheese on.
 Crackers can range from the basic Wheat Thin or Triscuit, to your fanciest multi-seed crackers.
 You can also add some sweet or savoriness by using both plain and flavored crackers.
 Be sure to have at least some plain, as plain is the most versatile when pairing with different cheeses.
+Same with the bread!

 (Crackers add some crunch, but your board will be even more diverse if you have another crunchy item alongside them.)